-Did you know that in less than two minutes our plant processes and treats enough wastewater to fill the tank at Boston Aquarium?
+Did you know that in less than two minutes our plant processes and treats enough wastewater to fill the 200,000 gallon Giant Ocean Tank at Boston Aquarium?

 Our treatment facility is a secondary wastewater treatment plant designed to treat up to 29.7 million gallons per day (mgd).
 The process includes pumping, screening, de-gritting, settling, biological treatment, disinfection, odor control and biosolids management.
 Using best management practices, our facility works to conserve and and reduce energy use throughout this process.